Continuing Education Credits

 - Discuss late breaking hot topics in the pharmaceutical, biotechnology and/or medical device industry

 Select preconference tutorials and program offerings (including sessions, forums, workshops, symposia, TURBO offerings) may be approved for AMA PRA Category 1 Credits™, pharmacy or nursing contact hours, or Project Management Institute (PMI) professional development units (PDUs).
 Continuing education credit information will be clearly identified in the final program with the statement of CME, Pharmacy, Nursing, or PMI PDUs.
 IACET continuing education units (CEUs) are offered for all program offerings and preconference tutorials.
 Continuing education credits are NOT AVAILABLE for the Opening Plenary Session on Monday afternoon, Student or Professional Poster Sessions, Innovation Theater, or White Paper Presentations.
 Learning objectives for each program offering (and preconference tutorial, if applicable) will be shown in all meeting rooms.

 ACCREDITATION AND CREDIT DESIGNATION STATEMENTS

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Postgraduate Institute for Medicine (PIM) and the Drug Information Association.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine (PIM) and the Drug Information Association (DIA).
 PIM is accredited by the ACCME to provide continuing medical education for physicians.

-Participants may earn up to 24.5 contact hours or 2.45 continuing education units (CEUs) for participating in the Annual Meeting program offerings and tutorials.
+Participants can earn up to 24.5 contact hours or continuing education units (CEUs) for participating in the Annual Meeting program offerings and preconference tutorials.

 This educational activity for 24.5 contact hours is provided by PIM.